What are the key statistics about breast cancer?

 Breast cancer is the most common cancer among American women, except for skin cancers.
 About 1 in 8 (12%) women in the US will develop invasive breast cancer during their lifetime.

-The American Cancer Society's estimates for breast cancer in the United States are for 2013:
+The American Cancer Society's estimates for breast cancer in the United States for 2013 are:

 - About 232,340 new cases of invasive breast cancer will be diagnosed in women.